-4.5 Comparison with related works
+3.3.
+Comparison with related works

-Regarding the related works presented in chapter 3, none of them is specific for or favors TDD of choreographies.
+Regarding these related works, none of them is specific for or favors TDD of choreographies.
 However, there are some points of intersection between some of these works and our framework.
 The most significant similarities and differences are presented below.

-4.5.1 Testing of atomic web services
+3.3.1.
+Testing of atomic web services